toofastdan117/Med_School_Cycle_Analyzer/README.md

 1. main.py is run by streamlit and is the backbone for the user interface
 2. Collectors are methods inside the collectors.py file.
 They are used to gather input from the user, and convert it into a pandas DataFrame for further manipulation.
-3. Converts are methods inside the converters.py file.
+3. Converters are methods inside the converters.py file.
 They are used to convert the raw data into other types of DataFrames that are used for generating a plot.
 4. Plotters are modules that are used to display a visualization that is selected by the user.
 Generally they will call a converter to convert the raw data into a DataFrame that is specific for this plot, generate the plot, and output it